apache/doris/docs/en/docs/ecosystem/audit-plugin.md

 The audit log table is a dynamic partitioned table, partitioned by day, and retains the data of the last 30 days by default.

-The following 4 global variables can control some writing behaviors of the audit log table:
+The following 3 global variables can control some writing behaviors of the audit log table:

 - `audit_plugin_max_batch_interval_sec`: The maximum write interval for the audit log table.
 Default 60 seconds.
 - `audit_plugin_max_batch_bytes`: The maximum amount of data written in each batch of the audit log table.
 Default 50MB.
-- `audit_plugin_max_batch_rows`: The maximum number of rows written in each batch of the audit log table.
-Default 1000.
 - `audit_plugin_max_sql_length`: The maximum length of statements recorded in the audit log table.
 Default 4096.

 Can be set via `set global xxx=yyy`.